The 28 Different Types of Sleeves: A Complete Guide

 Raglan Sleeve

 Raglan sleeves are a type of sleeve that extends from the collar of the garment down to the underarm.
-This style of sleeve is one continuous piece of fabric, which starts from collar and gives it a wider underarm area.
+This style of sleeve is one continuous piece of fabric, which starts from the collar and gives it a wider underarm area.
 Raglan sleeves are often used in sports garments, as they allow for a greater range of motion.
-This is similar to set-in sleeve as it is not one piece fabric along with the bodice.
+This is similar to a set-in sleeve as it is not one piece of fabric along with the bodice.
 But the seamline starts from the collar and goes to the underarm.

 One piece Sleeve

-28 Different Styles of Sleeves
+30 Different Styles of Sleeves

 Regular Sleeve